 Call your doctor right away if you notice any of these side effects:

-- Numbness or tingling feeling in your mouth, fingertips, or feet
+- Numbness or tingling in your mouth, fingertips, or feet

-- Swelling in your lower legs or feet.
+- Swelling in your hands, ankles, lower legs, or feet